 Visit Ottawa During Winterlude

 If you’re visiting from out of town, you may want to come during Winterlude.
 Locals, get outside and enjoy this fun winter festival!
 Bundle up in snow pants, mittens, coats, and toques to spend the day outside in the snow.
-This year, Winterlude runs from February 1 to 18.
 There are 3 official Winterlude venues, but keep an eye out for ice sculptures all over the city in February!

 My favourite Winterlude location is in the Byward Market.
 During Winterlude it becomes Crystal Gardens and is decked out with beautiful ice sculptures.
 It’s worth going back more than once, because different sculptures sometimes come and go!
 The sculptures are lit up at night, making for a totally different experience than visiting during the day.